BubbleBuffer/opencode-dynamic-context-pruning/README.md

       "enabled": false,
       // Additional tools to protect from pruning "protectedTools": [],
-      // How often to nudge the AI to prune (every N tool results, 0 = disabled) "nudgeFrequency": 10
+      // Nudge the LLM to use the prune tool (every <frequency> tool results) "nudge": {
+        "enabled": true,
+        "frequency": 10
+      }
     }
   }
 }